NatalieGregory/project-grange/README.md

 - have a 10% user interaction increase by the end of the 1st quarter.
 - have web driven revenue.

-approach:
-I. Scope
+Approach:
 - project scope.
 - assess requirements.
+- create wireframes.
 - develop stories.
-- create wireframes.

-requirements:
+Requirements:
 - user authentication, user must create an account to post.
-- must accommodate multiple types of users.
+- must accommodate multiple types of users (business owner, town administrator, general user, etc.)
-- search capabilities.
+- search capabilities: by town, by multiple town, by subject area, etc.
 - section 508 compliance.
 - any person with an account can post information.